 Last week, the communications team hosted two instalments of Health Matters: Art in Recovery, a member’s event exploring the unique ways in which art can be applied as a route to recovery.

 The event featured presentations from staff members who have applied creative disciplines to physical and mental therapies in Oxfordshire.
 Each speaker then hosted twenty-minute workshops that gave attendees the opportunity to get a taste of how art can improve the patient experience.

-Erica Lamb, from the trust’s communications and engagement team, said: “This event was about giving members a chance to learn first-hand about some of the more creative ways that recovery can be approached both physically and mentally.
+Erica Lamb, communications and engagement officer at the trust, said: “This event was about giving members a chance to learn first-hand about some of the more creative ways that recovery can be approached both physically and mentally.